-The arguments that militate against a provenance from Urkesh are: (1) the place where the tablet was purchased, Samarra, in Iraq, is at a considerable distance from Tell Mozan; (2) NERGAL is called "lord of Hawalum," implying that his temple was in that locality, and the name Hawalum had no known link with Urkesh (its localization remains unknown, though it is assumed to be in the Khabur triangle, west of Urkesh); and (3) the fact that the text is written in Akkadian rather than Hurrian may indicate its having been used for a temple built in a city where Hurrian identity was less important than in Urkesh.
+The arguments that militate against a provenance from Urkesh are as follows.
+(1) The place where the tablet was purchased, Samarra, in Iraq, is at a considerable distance from Tell Mozan.
+(2) The fact that NERGAL is called "lord of Hawalum" implies that his temple was in that locality, and the name Hawalum had no known link with Urkesh (its localization remains unknown, though it is assumed to be in the Khabur triangle, west of Urkesh).
+(3) The fact that the text is written in Akkadian rather than Hurrian may depend on its having been used for a temple built in a city where Hurrian identity was less important than in Urkesh.

-On the other hand, it is possible that (1) a bronze artifact like this tablet may have been brought to Iraq, which, in the early 1900s, would have been a better market for antiquities than northeastern Syria; (2) the title LUGAL Ḥa-WI-li-im^{KI} may be used as an epithet that does not necessarily refer to the location of the temple;27 and (3) the use of Akkadian may be conditioned by a later date rather than a different location.
+On the other hand, it is possible that (1) a bronze artifact like this tablet may have been brought to Iraq which, in the early 1900'es, would have been a better market for antiquities than northeastern Syria; (2) the title LUGAL ha-WI-li-im^{KI} may be used as a epithet that does not necessarily refer to the location of the temple;28 and (3) the use of Akkadian may be conditioned by a later date rather than a different location.

-While these qualifications are very tenuous, and while, therefore, it may well be that another temple of NERGAL (=Kumarbi?) existed in another city under the control of the kings of Urkesh, we may at least consider the possibility that the tablet of Atal-shen belonged to a later stratum of Temple BA.
-There is little doubt that later versions of the temple did exist, given the continuity everything else at the site.
+While these qualifications are very tenuous, and while therefore it may well be that another temple of NERGAL (=Kumarbi?) existed in another city under the control of the kings of Urkesh, we may at least consider the possibility that the tablet of Atal-shen belonged to a later stratum of Temple BA.
+There is little doubt that later versions of the temple did exist, given the continuity of everywhere else at the site.
 These later versions, being at the very top of the mound, would have easily succumbed to natural erosion, and then the tablet could easily have been found on the surface.

-7.6 Style, Perception and Ideology
+7.6 Style, perception and ideology

-This unique monumental complex invites reflection as to how its stylistic features served its ideological purpose.
+This unique monumental complex invites a reflection on how its stylistic features served its ideological purpose.
 The Terrace emphasizes the location of the Temple in space as a permanent element, static both in its structural function and in its religious meaning as the support of the Temple.
 The staircase, on the other hand, emphasizes the dynamic aspect of the need to access the Holy through special channels and rituals.
 This is reinforced by considering the bracketing of sacred spaces between the $\bar{a}bi$ at the lowest end and the Temple at the highest.